sboesebeck/morphium/docs/security-guide.md

 ### InMemoryDriver Support

-The `InMemoryDriver` accepts MONGODB-X509 authentication and skips certificate validation (it has no real TLS layer).
-This allows running unit tests with `authMechanism=MONGODB-X509` without setting up actual certificates.
+The `InMemoryDriver` does **not** support MONGODB-X509 (it has no real TLS layer to derive an identity from) — since 6.3.0 the `authenticate` command fails honestly with code 18 `AuthenticationFailed` instead of pretending success.
+Username/password authentication against InMemoryDriver/PoppyDB is real, though: SCRAM-SHA-1/-256 are verified against users created via `createUser` (see [PoppyDB Authentication](#poppydb-authentication-scram) below).

 ## Network Security